 If you have suffered the loss of a loved one due to the negligent actions of another individual or entity, it is in your best interest to enlist the counsel of a qualified attorney, as you may be eligible to file a wrongful death claim.

-For those residing in and around Las Vegas, the team at Bertoldo, Baker, Carter & Smith serve as a leading legal resource for personal injury victims and their families, including those dealing with the sudden loss of a loved one.
+For those residing in and around Las Vegas, the team at Bertoldo, Baker, Carter, Smith & Cullen serve as a leading legal resource for personal injury victims and their families, including those dealing with the sudden loss of a loved one.
 We know that dealing with the loss of family is never easy, especially in cases where the victim is a primary provider for the family.
 That’s why it is so important to find legal representation you can trust.

 Our firm has a wealth of experience when it comes to successfully handling wrongful death matters, and we are committed to working with you to give your case the individual attention it both needs and deserves.

 We invite you to schedule an initial consultation with our personal injury attorneys, to help assess your case and determine what, if any, strategy is best suited for your situation.
-To get started, call the law office of Bertoldo, Baker, Carter & Smith Law Firm at (702) 505-8115.
+To get started, call the law office of Bertoldo, Baker, Carter, Smith & Cullen Law Firm at (702) 505-8115.